a-kumar5/a-kumar5/README.md

 - GitHub: [github.com/a-kumar5](http://www.github.com/a-kumar5)

 ### ⚡ Fun fact:
 I love exploring new system design patterns and have a keen interest in architecture and scalable solutions.
-When I'm not coding, you might find me brainstorming ideas for optimizing cloud environments.
+When I'm not immersed in code, you might catch me strategizing on the chessboard, cruising on a long drive, or smashing it out on the badminton court. 🏎️♟️🏸

 ---